Towards Logarithmic GLSM: The r-spin case: Introduction

 \subsubsection{Stable maps relative to boundary divisors}

-The theory of stable maps relative to a smooth boundary divisor was first introduced in symplectic geometry in the 90's by Li--Ruan \cite{LR01} and Ionel--Parker \cite{IP03, IP04}.
-Since then, it has become one of main tools in the subject of Gromov--Witten theory.
+The theory of stable maps relative to a smooth boundary divisor was introduced in symplectic geometry by Li--Ruan \cite{LR01} and Ionel--Parker \cite{IP03, IP04} in the 90s.
+The algebraic version using expansions was first developed by Jun Li in his work \cite{Li01, Li02}, including a proof of a degeneration formula in Gromov--Witten theory.
+Since then, the degeneration formula has become one of the main tools in Gromov--Witten theory.
+A combination of expansions with logarithmic geometry was introduced by Kim \cite{Kim10}, and with orbifold structures was introduced by Abramovich--Fantechi \cite{AF16}.

-During the last twenty years, its algebraic geometric version using expansions was first developed by Jun Li \cite{Li01, Li02}.
-A combination of expansions with logarithmic geometry was introduced by Kim \cite{Kim10}, and one with orbifold structure was introduced by Abramovich--Fantechi \cite{AF16}.
-In the general logarithmic setting relative to toroidal boundary divisors, the theory of stable log maps was developed by Abramovich--Chen--Gross--Siebert \cite{AC14, Ch14, GS13} \emph{without} using expansions.
+The idea of using logarithmic structures {\em without expansion} was first proposed by Bernd Siebert in 2001 \cite{Siebert}.
+This has led to the theory of stable log maps of Abramovich--Chen--Gross--Siebert \cite{AC14, Ch14, GS13} in the general logarithmic setting with toroidal boundary divisors.
 A different approach using exploded manifolds was introduced by Brett Parker \cite{Par11, Par12, Par15}.

-In this and the subsequent articles, we will apply the techniques of stable log maps to compactify the gauged linear sigma model (GLSM) of Fan-Jarvis-Ruan \cite{FJR18}, and study their virtual cycles.
+In this and the subsequent articles \cite{CJR19P, CJR20P, CJR21P}, we will apply the techniques of stable log maps to compactify the gauged linear sigma model (GLSM) of Fan-Jarvis-Ruan \cite{FJR18}, and study their virtual cycles.